-The Company has adopted codes of ethical conduct applicable to all of its directors, officers and employees, as approved and recommended by the Audit Committee and Governance Committee and adopted by the Board on May 3, 2004, in accordance with Nasdaq Rules.
+SGRP has adopted codes of ethical conduct applicable to all of its directors, officers and employees, as approved and recommended by the Audit Committee and Governance Committee and adopted by the Board, in accordance with Nasdaq Rules.
 These codes of conduct consist of: (1) the SPAR Group Code of Ethical Conduct for its Directors, Senior Executives and Employees Dated (as of) May 1, 2004; and (2) the SPAR Group Statement of Policy Regarding Personal Securities Transaction in SGRP Stock and Non-Public Information Dated, Amended and Restated as of May 1, 2004, which amends, restates and completely replaces its existing similar statement of policy.
 Both Committees were involved because authority over ethics codes shifted from the Audit Committee to the Governance Committee with the adoption of the committee charters on May 18, 2004.
-Copies of these codes and policies are posted and available to stockholders and the public on the Company's web site (www.SPARinc.com).
+Copies of these codes and policies are posted and available on the Company's web site (www.SPARinc.com).